CroXY3D/CruXY-OLD/README.md

   - Triple SFU1204 ball screw driven Z for automatic bed levelling
   - Z Towers are built on a single 3060 extrusion making ball screw and rail alignment extremely simple
   - Linear Rails are all MGN12
-  - Bed 6mm Mic6 and is kinematically mounted with Maxwell joints preloaded by magnets
+  - Bed 6mm Mic6 and is kinematically mounted with Maxwell joints preloaded by magnets.
+Thicker beds are possible.
   - Direct Drive E3D Extruder (it is compatabile with K1/K2 printheads)
   - Magnetically coupled switch based probe picked up from a dock for super accurate bed probing
   - Dedicated area for nozzle purge and wipe